-- New locations -- you might need to refresh your brand if you're expanding to international markets who won't identify with your current logo, messaging, etc.
+You might need to refresh your brand if you're expanding to international markets that won't identify with your current logo, messaging, etc.

 Additionally, here are a few reasons not to rebrand:

-If you've determined a rebrand is still the right choice for you, keep reading to learn how to devise a rebrand strategy.
+If you've determined a rebrand is still the right choice for you, keep reading to learn how to devise a rebranding strategy.

 Partial vs. Total Rebrand